venkat00248/javascript/README.md

 A closure is the combination of a function bundled together (enclosed) with references to its surrounding state (the lexical environment).
 In other words, a closure gives you access to an outer function's scope from an inner function.
 In JavaScript, closures are created every time a function is created, at function creation time.
 4.Lexical scope
 Lexical scope is the ability for a function scope to access variables from the parent scope.

+5.Async Await

+async and await make promises easier to write async makes a function return a Promise await makes a function wait for a Promise